subscriptions-project/swg-js/docs/page-markup.md

  1. The product ID that the user must be granted to view the content.
  2. Whether this content requires this product at this time.

+SwG uses Schema.org markup.
+The JSON-LD and Microdata formats are supported.

 ## JSON-LD markup

-SwG uses Schema.org markup.
 Using JSON-LD, the markup would look like:

 ```
 <script type="application/ld+json">